-Clobazam comes as a tablet that is taken once or twice daily.
+Clobazam comes as a tablet or a liquid that is taken once or twice daily.
 The recommended dosage of clobazam will vary from person to person, but will depend primarily on age, weight, and other medications you are taking.
 Do not suddenly stop taking this medicine, as doing so can cause dangerous complications.

 The dose of clobazam (Onfi™) your healthcare provider recommends will vary, depending on a number of factors, including:

 - Your age and weight

 - Other medications you are taking

 As is always the case, do not adjust your dosage unless your healthcare provider specifically tells you to do so.

 There is no one "set-in-stone" way to dose this medication.
 The drug is more effective at higher amounts; however, with higher dosages of any medication usually comes a higher risk for side effects.
 No matter how the drug is prescribed, a lower amount should be used initially, with dose increases occurring at intervals of at least one week or more.